tpeterz/isaca-cybersecurity-case-study/README.md

 This report was completed as a simulated case study using test data.
 Screenshots in the public version have been redacted to avoid displaying customer, email, or payment-related values.

 The redactions are included to make the report appropriate for public sharing on GitHub while preserving the technical findings and overall investigation process.

 ---

-## Ethical Use Notice

-This project was completed in a controlled academic and competition-based context.
-The testing described in the report was performed as part of a simulated case study and is intended for educational, defensive, and analytical purposes only.

-The goal of this work is to demonstrate responsible security analysis, clear documentation, and practical remediation planning.

----